-Current Landowners: Annie & Andrew Paradee, Long Winter Farm.
-Conservation easement is held by Vermont Land Trust and the Vermont Housing and Conservation Board.
-Stowe Land Trust holds an Executory Interest.
+Landowners: Annie & Andrew Paradee - Long Winter Farm; Conservation easement is held by Vermont Land Trust and the Vermont Housing and Conservation Board.
+SLT holds an Executory Interest.

 Conservation Purposes: The purposes of the conservation easement is to protect working farm and forest land and to keep farms affordable for the next generation of farmers.
 The easement also provides protections for the river corridor along Miller Brook.

 - Saved one of the few remaining working farms in Stowe

 - Helped to protect the beauty and character of rural Nebraska Valley

 - Made a farm affordable for new farmers and transfer it to the next generation